centuryglass/IntraPaint/doc/tool_guide.md

 3. **Brush opacity slider**: Sets the exact brush opacity, between 0.0 (fully transparent) and 1.0 (fully opaque).
 4. **Brush hardness slider**: Sets the brush edge hardness.
 At 1.0 brush edges are completely solid, at 0.0 brush edges fade evenly from the center.
 5. **Tablet pen pressure controls**:  These controls are only visible after IntraPaint first detects a connected drawing tablet.
 Pen pressure can be connected to any combination of size, opacity, and hardness, to scale those values down as pressure decreases.
+6. **Antialiasing checkbox**:  When checked, extra smoothing will be applied to jagged pixel edges when drawing.
+This is most useful when hardness is near 1.0.
-6. **"Update selection only" checkbox**:  When checked, the clone stamp tool will only make changes within [selected](#selection-tools) content.
+7. **"Update selection only" checkbox**:  When checked, the clone stamp tool will only make changes within [selected](#selection-tools) content.
-7. **Sampling source point marker**:  Shows the area where image content will be copied from.
+8. **Sampling source point marker**:  Shows the area where image content will be copied from.
-8. This example shows how image content gets copied from the sample area to the cursor as individual brush strokes.
+9. This example shows how image content gets copied from the sample area to the cursor as individual brush strokes.

 ---
 ### ![Color Picker tool icon](./tool_icons/eyedropper_icon.png) Color Picker tool (C)